corrosion prevention

 As long as the zinc and iron are in contact the iron will not corrode.
 The zinc will sacrifice itself to protect the iron.
 Unfortunately this method cannot be used in food cans since zinc can be toxic if the dose is sufficiently high.

 Cars are zinc coated or galvanised to prevent corrosion, this means that even if the paint is chipped and the steel is exposed to air and water no corrosion will occur.
-Boats and oil rigs have a similar method of corrosion protection.
-Boats have large pieces of zinc plate bolted to the underside of their hulls and oil rigs have long zinc strips attached to their legs.
-These zinc strips help prevent corrosion by sacrificing themselves and corroding to protect the steel which makes up the boats and oil rigs.
+Boats, sea piers and oil rigs also have a similar method of corrosion protection.
+Boats have large pieces of zinc plate bolted to the underside of their hulls and oil rigs and sea piers have long zinc strips attached to their legs.
+These zinc strips help prevent corrosion by sacrificing themselves and corroding to protect the steel which makes up the boats, pier legs and oil rigs.
 Periodically these zinc blocks will have to be replaced with fresh blocks as they slowly corrode away.

 Protecting underground structure from corrosion

-It is not necessary for the object to be completely covered in a more reactive metal in order for it to be protected from corrosion, as was the case with galvanising.
-As long as the two metals are in contact then corrosion can be prevented.
-As an example consider underground steel pipes which can be protected from the effects of corrosion by being connected to pieces of scrap magnesium (a more reactive metal) by a length of wire.
-The magnesium will corrode or be oxidised and send electrons down the wire which will prevent the steel pipes from corroding.
-This is simply another example of sacrificial protection.
-It is sometimes referred to as cathodic protection.
-The image below shows an underground steel pipe being protected from corrosion.
+It is not necessary for an object to be completely coated with a more reactive metal in order to protect it from corrosion, as is the case with galvanising.
+As long as the two metals are in contact, corrosion can be prevented.
+For example, underground steel pipes can be protected from corrosion by connecting them with a wire to pieces of scrap magnesium, a more reactive metal.
+The magnesium will corrode (be oxidised) and release electrons that flow through the wire to the steel pipe, preventing it from corroding.
+This is an example of sacrificial protection, also known as cathodic protection.
+The image below shows an underground steel pipe protected in this way.

-Underground pipes can be protected agianst corrosion by connecting them to scrap magnesium.
+Underground pipes can be protected against corrosion by connecting them to scrap magnesium.

 Alloying

 Alloys are mixtures of metals and occasionally non-metals.
-Mild steel is an alloy made by mixing 99.5% iron with 0.5% carbon.
-The small amount of carbon makes the iron harder and stronger, mild steel's strength makes it a valuable material for use in bridge building, construction and in making motor car bodies.
-However mild steel is liable to undergo corrosion.
-Many car parts are painted, galvanised, electroplated and alloyed to help slow down corrosion If iron is mixed with chromium (20%) and nickel (10%) a new alloy called stainless steel is made.
-Stainless steel is harder and stronger than mild steel and it does not corrode, but it is very expensive to produce.
-Brass (70% copper, 30% zinc) and bronze (90% copper, 10% tin) are another two alloys which are corrosion resistant.
-They are used to make items such as statues, monuments and musical instruments.
+Mild steel for example is an alloy made by mixing 99.5% iron with 0.5% carbon.
+The small amount of carbon makes the iron harder and stronger.
+Mild steel's strength makes it a valuable material for bridge building, construction, and motor car bodies.
+However, mild steel is still prone to corrosion.
+However a new alloy of iron can be made by mixing it with a small amount of carbon and also the transition metals chromium (20%) and nickel (10%), this new alloy is called stainless steel.
+Stainless steel is much harder and stronger than mild steel and it also has the added advantage that it does not corrode, however it is very expensive to produce.
+Brass (70% copper, 30% zinc) and bronze (90% copper, 10% tin) are two other alloys that are corrosion resistant.
+They are used to make items such as statues, monuments, and musical instruments.

 Key points